mb21/qua-kit/README.md

      Siren provides scenario support for helen and services.
   2. Compile and run `qua-server` (`apps/hs/qua-server`).
   4. Compile and run your service connected to localhost `helen`.
-     Alternatively, you can try `dist-walls-service` executable - it has been tested to work with current version of luci and helen.
+     Alternatively, you can try `hs-example-service` executable - it has been tested to work with current version of luci and helen.
-     It is available at `libs/hs/luci-connect` folder.
+     It is available at `services/examples-hs` folder.
      To run it use following command:

         stack setup # you only need this once to set up GHC stack install
-        dist-walls-service
+        hs-example-service

   5. Go to page `http://localhost:3000/viewer`
       * (hint) Open browser console to see debug output if you have any troubles.
+  6. To be able to connect to luci, you need to login.
+The default admin credentials are:
+      * username: "admin@qua-kit.hs"
+      * password: "make it some random thing"
-  6. Open toolbox -> connect to luci.
+  7. Open toolbox -> connect to luci.
-  7. Run scenario:
+  8. Run scenario:
       * (a) Load some scenario via luci (if uploaded something before).
       * (b) Upload some scenario using `FILES` button.
             There is one available at `apps/hs/qua-server/static/data/mooctask.geojson`.
             Save it to luci.
-  8. Make sure that `luci` and some service is running, then go to `SERVICES` tab.
+  9. Make sure that `luci` and some service is running, then go to `SERVICES` tab.
      It should show a list of available services.
      You can select one to run it.
      Click on `refresh` button if you do not see your service in a list.
      Selecting an active service invokes parameter refreshing and display.
      Check if all optional parameters of your service are displayed as intended.
-  9. Press green `play` button.
+  10. Press green `play` button.